cdktf/cdktf-provider-newrelic/docs/syntheticsMultilocationAlertCondition.python.md

 The ID of the policy where this condition will be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.3/docs/resources/synthetics_multilocation_alert_condition#policy_id SyntheticsMultilocationAlertCondition#policy_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.4/docs/resources/synthetics_multilocation_alert_condition#policy_id SyntheticsMultilocationAlertCondition#policy_id}

----

-##### `violation_time_limit_seconds`<sup>Required</sup> <a name="violation_time_limit_seconds" id="@cdktf/provider-newrelic.syntheticsMultilocationAlertCondition.SyntheticsMultilocationAlertCondition.Initializer.parameter.violationTimeLimitSeconds"></a>

-- *Type:* typing.Union[int, float]

-The maximum number of seconds an incident can remain open before being closed by the system.

-Must be one of: 0, 3600, 7200, 14400, 28800, 43200, 86400

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.3/docs/resources/synthetics_multilocation_alert_condition#violation_time_limit_seconds SyntheticsMultilocationAlertCondition#violation_time_limit_seconds}

 ---